panva/node-oidc-provider/README.md

 ## Implemented specs & features

-The following specifications are implemented by oidc-provider.
-Note that not all features are enabled by default, check the configuration section on how to enable them.
+The following specifications are implemented by oidc-provider:

+_Note that not all features are enabled by default, check the configuration section on how to enable them._

 - [RFC6749 - OAuth 2.0][oauth2] & [OpenID Connect Core 1.0][core]
   - Authorization (Authorization Code Flow, Implicit Flow, Hybrid Flow)